-In 2016, I returned to image making with my now newly repaired Polaroid camera.
-Learning from the experience of the previous ‘faulty’ eject along with research in how to distress Polaroids, I began to manipulate the films as they ejected from the camera – first by hand, later using tools, heat, fire, and various liquids.
+In 2016, I returned to making images with my newly repaired Polaroid camera.
+With my previous experience of the ‘faulty’ eject, and after much research, I attempted to manipulate the films as they ejected from the camera to emulate the previous effect.

-To me they resembled aerial satellite imagery, with tortured landforms, disrupted river flows, impenetrable forests, glacial melts and ice flows all ‘appearing’ in these fractured works.
+To me they resembled aerial satellite imagery, with tortured landforms, disrupted river flows, impenetrable forests, glacial melts and ice flows; all appeared in these twisted, fractured works.

-As the project picked up momentum, I came across the work of abstract landscape photographers such as David Maisel and Edward Burtynsky, who depict man’s impact on the environment.
+As the project picked up momentum, I came across the work of abstract landscape photographers such as David Maisel and Edward Burtynsky, who both depict man’s impact on the environment.
 I also took inspiration from Paul Kenny’s fabulous Seaworks lifetime project.

 Here are a mere 13 images of the approximately 1000 made, so far.